Blog

 Setting up an inbound route

 To set up an inbound route, you'll need to head to the Domains page of your MailerSend account.
-If you haven't already done so, you'll need to verify your domain and configure your domain with MailerSend's DNS settings.
+If you haven't already done so, you'll need to verify your domain and configure it with MailerSend's DNS settings.

 With your domain verified, follow these steps:

-1. From the Domain page, scroll down to the Inbound route section and click Add an inbound route.
+1. From the Domain page, scroll down to the Inbound route section and click Create an inbound route.

 4. Check the box to enable Inbound domain forwarding.